Creating the next generation of leaders in STEM is the focus of the proposed new Science and Technology syllabuses unveiled today for consultation.

-The release of the proposed syllabuses come as part of the Government’s ongoing delivery of the most comprehensive Curriculum Reform in a generation.
+It comes as part of the NSW Government’s ongoing delivery of the most comprehensive Curriculum Reform in a generation.

-NSW Education Minister, Sarah Mitchell, said the new syllabuses have been reshaped to align with current in-field evidence that will best equip students for success in a modern, digital and connected world.
+Minister for Education and Early Learning Sarah Mitchell said the new syllabuses have been reshaped to align with current in-field evidence that will best equip students for success in a modern, digital and connected world.

 “Ultimately, the new syllabuses have been designed to better prepare young people for further study and career pathways in STEM.”